awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether AWS Config is enabled in the account for the local region and is recording all resources\.
+This control checks whether AWS Config is enabled in the account for the local Region and is recording all resources\.

 The AWS Config service performs configuration management of supported AWS resources in your account and delivers log files to you\.
 The recorded information includes the configuration item \(AWS resource\), relationships between configuration items, and any configuration changes between resources\.

 Security Hub recommends that you enable AWS Config in all Regions\.
 The AWS configuration item history that AWS Config captures enables security analysis, resource change tracking, and compliance auditing\.

 **Note**
-Because Security Hub is a regional service, the check performed for this control checks only the current Region for the account\.
+Because Security Hub is a Regional service, the check performed for this control checks only the current Region for the account\.
 It does not check all Regions\.
 To allow security checks against global resources in each Region, you also must record global resources\.

 To learn more, see [Getting started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html) in the *AWS Config Developer Guide*\.